daneedk/com.uc.heimdall/README.md

 * Add an Alarm Off Button.
 * Detailed instructions can be found on the Instructions tab in the apps settings.

+## Version 2.0.8
+* Added Check status of all sensors function
+* Prevent starting a new Arming Delay when one is active
+* Minor translation improvements

 ## Version 2.0.7
 * Improved device enumeration